-6.3 Food and consumables
+6.3 Food, consumables, and optional extras

-Parents should expect to pay for meals and snacks as part of a funded entitlement place and they can also be charged for consumables such as nappies or sun cream and for services such as trips and yoga.
+Parents should expect to pay for meals and snacks as part of a Government funded entitlement place and they can also be charged for consumables such as nappies or sun cream and for services such as trips and yoga.

-Providers, who choose to offer the free entitlements, are responsible for setting their own policy on providing parents with options for alternatives to additional charges, including allowing parents to supply their own meals or nappies, or waiving or reducing the cost of meals and snacks.
+Providers, who choose to offer the Government funded entitlements, are responsible for setting their own policy on providing parents with options for alternatives to additional charges, including allowing parents to supply their own meals or nappies, or waiving or reducing the cost of meals and snacks.